 The second project, called PACE-Net Plus (Pacific-Europe Network for Science, Technology and Innovation), operated from 2013–2016.
 In addition to continuing bi-regional discussions in ST&I, PACE-Net Plus initiated a number of highly-focussed thematic think-tanks that brought together actors to jointly develop high-impact collaborative research projects.
 Subsequently, a number of these ideas were provided with seed-funding to further develop the necessary collaborative relationships and project ideas.

 Most importantly, however, the PACE-Net Plus project initiated the development (and discussion) of a Pacific regional ST&I roadmap.
-It is this ongoing work that is continuing beyond the life of the original project, with additional funding from other sources and significant amount of in-kind contributions from key stakeholders and individuals.

 More information about the second PACE-Net Plus project can be found at: